 These days, many people travel with smartphones, tablets and the like so it’s actually very easy to search for open wi-fi networks and connect to them when and where you can.
 If you travel extensively, you may also like to contact your home mobile/data network provider to see what their data costs are for Croatia.

 As Croatia is part of the EU, and following the scrapping of EU roaming charges in June 2017, you can use your smartphone without extra charge in the country.
-That means you are using your home phone allowance package to make calls and texts and use data, just as if you were at home.
+That means you are using your home phone allowance package to make calls, send texts and use data, just as if you were at home.
 (As long as ‘home’ is another EU country!)

 For non-EU citizens, if you’re planning on using your mobile device (smartphone or tablet) extensively for data purposes, you could also purchase a Croatian data SIM card to keep costs down.
 One such company that does this is BonBon – check out their PrePaid Sim Card page for more details and for where to buy.